 These dates, grapes and goats cheese super balls are a great sweet and savoury appetiser or a snack perfect for entertaining, for a work snack or even a lunch.
 A truly healthy and nutritious snack or dessert to share with family or friends.

-I can’t tell you exactly where I found this recipe a good few years back but I have had it written in my recipe book and have made it a few tens of times.
+I can't tell you exactly where I found this recipe a good few years back but I have had it written in my recipe book and have made it a few tens of times.
 It definitely originates from my habit of ripping off a little page corner in a newspaper or magazine which I sometimes do whenever I find some interesting and good recipe.
-I never end up preparing anything as per original recipe but that’s a different story altogether…..😉
+I never end up preparing anything as per the original recipe but that's a different story altogether.

-I have tried them in few variations and couldn’t say which was better than another which is a great thing, right?
+I have tried them in a few variations and couldn't say which was better than another which is a great thing, right?

 I will give you some ideas -just go to the recipe notes to see what other ingredients you may want to try and combine if you fancy getting a little adventurous but by choosing this snack you have already shown your adventurous side.